mdrobulis/RevitClojureREPL/README.md

 This will start a Socket REPL on port 5555.

-You can connect to it using telnet or PuTTY clients

-	CMD >telnet localhost 5555

-In telnet terminal backspace doesn't work as you would expect, so editing/fixing your command is not-a-feature

-PuTTY works much better.
 Download PuTTY here http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

 localhost = localhost
 port = 5555  // or what ever you specified when you started the server